treeform/genny/README.md

 ## Example uses

 This version of Genny was created to generate bindings for [Pixie](https://github.com/treeform/pixie).
-You can see how Pixie's dynamic library API is exported and the bindings generated [in this file](https://github.com/treeform/pixie/blob/master/bindings/bindings.nim).
+You can see how Pixie's dynamic library API is exported and the bindings generated [in this file](https://github.com/treeform/pixie/blob/master/bindings/bindings.nim) and the [results here](https://github.com/treeform/pixie-python).

 ## Why add Nim binding support for a Nim library?